The bond between a mother and her daughter is one of the most important relationships a girl will have in her lifetime.

 - If you could change any of rules of this world which ones would you change?

-Check out 365 questions to ask your daughter.
+Check out these questions for mom and daughter.

 I use these questions at bedtime, just one per night, and it’s a perfect way to end our day in a connected way.